 Phil is most familiar to amateur astronomers for his books:

-Phil is also a contributing editor for Astronomy magazine, where he frequently reviews telescopes, binoculars, and other astronomical equipment, as well as writes the magazine's monthly "Binocular Universe" column.
+Phil is also a contributing editor for Astronomy magazine, where he has published more than 200 articles since 1988.
+Phil frequently reviews telescopes, binoculars, and other astronomical equipment, as well as writes the magazine's monthly "Binocular Universe" column.

 In addition, he authors a monthly "Cosmic Challenge" feature on Cloudynights.com.
-In addition, he has written for Deep Sky and Sky & Telescope magazines.
+Beyond these, he has written for Deep Sky and Sky & Telescope magazines, as well as other periodicals.
 A complete listing of his articles, both in magazines and on-line, can be found here.

 Academically, Phil has undergraduate degrees in science education from Wagner College and mechanical engineering from New York Institute of Technology, as well as a Master's degree in environmental engineering from New York Institute of Technology.